balanced/balanced.github.com/_posts/2013-03-05-payments-infrastructure-suspending-traffic-zero-downtime-migrations.md

 - infrastructure
 ---

-# Suspending traffic for zero-downtime migrations
+## Database Migration with Zero-Downtime

 Some time ago, we had to perform a fairly intensive database migration.
 Since we process payments for a number of marketplaces who don't want any downtime at all, scheduling a maintenance window to perform the migration wasn't an option.
 We had to do everything without taking our app offline for even a short period of time.

+### tl;dr
+We used used HAProxy to suspend traffic for a short period of time, while we switched out DBs.

-## The normal way
+### The normal way

 Normally when doing a database migration online, the correct way to do this involves multiple steps: